sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

-This tells SenseML that:
+This tells Sensible that:

 - The anchor text (`"comprehensive"`) is part of a row in a table (`"id": "row"`).
 - The returned value is a currency (`"type": "currency"`).
 For other data types you can define, see [Field query object](doc:field-query-object).
-- SenseML should grab the second line in the row after the anchor  (`"tiebreaker": "second"`).
+- Sensible should grab the second line in the row after the anchor  (`"tiebreaker": "second"`).
 The tiebreaker lets you select which line in the row you want and can include maximums and minimums (`<` and `>`).
 - It's not shown, but the default behavior is to grab lines to the right of the anchor  in the row (`"position":"right"`).